BEST IDEAS AND BETTER TIPS

 Explain that we always have the power to change how we react to things.
 If they're becoming anxious you could try a simple distraction technique that can hijack negative thinking.
 E.g. What three things can you see?
 What two sounds can you hear?
 What can you smell?

-Kids are often egocentric so may benefit from the knowledge COVID 19 usually doesn't affect kids as badly as adults
+Kids are often egocentric so may benefit from the knowledge COVID 19 usually doesn't affect kids very badly, and not as badly as adults

 Inspire hope that this time shall pass.
-Discuss there is a vaccine being developed and people are working day and night to complete it
+Discuss there is a vaccine that can prevent people getting very sick with COVID

 Where ever possible maintain routines as they help kids feel safe.
 And if there have been major disruptions to their lives such as the cancelling of school, soccer, birthday parties, etc you may like to introduce some new fun family routines such as playing games, painting or drawing together or playing some outside games in your back yard together